 - Enter name, email address.

-- Check email and get “Confirmation Code”
+- Check email and get the “Confirmation Code”.

-- Enter code on the web page
+- Enter the code on the web page.

-- Select which transcripts.
+- Select the appropriate transcripts.

 If you prefer to call the Priority Hotline, here is the phone number: 1-800-829-1040.
 You can get the transcripts online or by mail.

 The types of transcripts available with this method include the following:

 - Account Transcripts

 - Verification of Non-filing Letter.

 Of course, this presumes that your Kentucky or Indiana return was filed and received at the same time as the Federal return.
 A Kentucky income tax bankruptcy is essentially not different from the bankruptcy with the IRS.